efea-umich/cse-593/main-project/project.typ

 We refined our approach by combining a revised survey with real-time interviews.
 Our survey focused on gathering smartwatch usage data to understand in which contexts users prefer to use their smartwatches in different ways.
 We explored how participants managed or avoided the constraints mentioned above, observing the decisions they made about when to use the smartwatch's keyboard or voice input, as well as their reasons for switching to a phone.
 The interviews revealed that participants treat their smartwatches as passive devices for viewing notifications, occasionally dabbling in short replies or predictive suggestions.
 Their frequent mistakes and discomfort, however, illustrate why text-entry features often go unused.
 Our findings converge on several themes, captured in an affinity diagram that highlights awkwardness with voice commands, the unnatural feel of small keyboards, and the participants' preference for brevity when typing on a watch.

 By consolidating these data, we uncovered opportunities to create straightforward, testable requirements for future smartwatch text-entry improvements.
 We identified key themes of awkwardness in text entry, users' reluctance to experiment with new input modes, and an urgent need for simpler designs that better match their on-the-go contexts.
 In synthesizing results from our thirty-person survey, six contextual inquiries, consolidated diagrams, and the affinity diagram, we reveal how smartwatch text entry can be reimagined around users' desire for quick, low-effort actions.

-Our next step is to build and test prototype interfaces aligned with these requirements.
-By bridging these insights with the growing body of smartwatch text-entry research, we aim to inform design directions that reduce friction and help users feel confident composing messages--even on the smallest of screens.
+We have designed several low-fidelity prototypes to find the best way to satisfy our user requirements. #text(fill: red)[TODO: Summarize the designs, critiques, and ultimately what the final design is]

+Our next step is evaluate our final prototype and provide a rough implementation in a high-fidelity prototype...

 = Related Work